 Park Hyatt Hangzhou Pool and Fitness Center

-The Pool and Fitness Center are located on the 35th floor, requiring yet another elevator ride from the lobby level.
+The Pool and Fitness Center are on the 35th floor, requiring yet another elevator ride from the lobby level.
 Unfortunately, the pool was not completed during my stay, but it looked quite stunning.

 The gym was well equipped.
 It was not large, but when I visited during my stay, there was never more than a few other users.
 Treadmills and elliptical machines were along the windows, offering a nice view of the city, so long as fog was not too significant.
 As you can see in the photo below, despite being 35 floors up, there wasn’t much of a view.
 There were also various free weights and some LifeFitness equipment.

 During my stay, even with cool weather, I decided to venture off property for a run outside on a few occasions.
 I always prefer that to a treadmill.
-It was nice to be able to have a long trail to utilize for running or walking.
+It was nice to have a long trail to utilize for running or walking.
 There was a nice paved trail along the river, just a few steps from the Park Hyatt Hangzhou.

 Park Hyatt Hangzhou dining options

-Breakfast is served in The Living Room.
-This is located behind the reception desk.
+Breakfast is in The Living Room.
+This is behind the reception desk.
 There is a both a buffet with typical western and Chinese cold options, with an impressive bakery selection.
 The pastries were different most days, and were a delicious treat.

 Park Hyatt Hangzhou Bottom Line

 The Park Hyatt Hangzhou is a beautiful new space in the rapidly growing city of Hangzhou.
 Service is good as one would expect of a Park Hyatt, but it was not flawless.
 The staff tries hard, and hopefully after some the hotel has been open for a while, things will be even better.
-The room rates seem to be pretty reasonable among Park Hyatt hotels worldwide, and it is a category 5 property for points redemption.
+The room rates are pretty reasonable among Park Hyatt hotels worldwide, and it is a category 5 property for points redemption.
 This hotel worked out well for my business trip, but the location likely isn’t ideal for most tourists in Hangzhou.
 A hotel closer to West Lake would probably be better for sightseeing.